-As to the first issues of temporary resident permits: of the total of 9,500 issued to third country citizens in 2014, the majority are students and their family members (5,800 or 61%), followed by persons working in Austria temporarily (and their family members), and 1 percent could stay on humanitarian grounds, many of them asylum seekers who receive temporary protection status (13 in total).
+As to the first issues of temporary resident permits: of the total of 8,300 issued to third country citizens in 2016, the majority are students and their family members (5,000 or 60%), followed by persons working in Austria temporarily (and their family members), and 1 could stay on humanitarian grounds.

 Temporary residence may also be granted on the basis of regulations not in the authority of the Ministry of the Interior.
 The major groups concerned are temporary workers who are granted an employment permit for seasonal work by the Federal Ministry of Labour, Social Affairs and Consumer Protection as well as cross-border workers.
-These temporary work contracts have a ceiling (in 2013: 4,275 in agriculture and forestry plus harvesters (2,260); in tourism winter-season 3,240 and summer-season 1,275).
-With increasing labour supply the quotas have been reduced: in 2015: the quota for agriculture and forestry was reduced to 2,640, for harvesters to 700; for summer tourism the quota was reduced to 824 and for winter tourism to 1,190.
+These temporary work contracts have a ceiling, in 2016: the quota for agriculture and forestry was set at 34,190; for harvesters at 3,950; for summer tourism the quota was set at 4,500 and for winter tourism at 8,060.

 In these cases the residence in Austria is an integral part of the work contract and does not need processing by the Ministry of the Interior.
 Consequently, they are not included in the third country citizenship residence register but only show up in social security based employment counts, the employment contract being registered with the Labour Market Service.
-In toto the number of seasonal work permits issued to foreign workers on the basis of a quota (Saisonkontingente) amounted to 24,400 (18,500 in agriculture & forestry including harvesting, 5,900 in tourism) in 2013.
-Given the temporary character of this work the annual average of seasonal foreign workers (on the basis of stocks at the end of the month) amounted to 5,600 in 2013.
-In 2014 seasonal work permits issued to foreign workers on the basis of a quota (Saisonkontingente) amounted to 11,600 (7,500 in agriculture & forestry including harvesting, 4,200 in tourism).
-Given the temporary character of this work the annual average of seasonal foreign workers (on the basis of stocks at the end of the month) amounted to 3,300 in 2014.
-As a consequence of the continued reduction of the quotas the permits issued for seasonal work in 2015 declined to 11,200 (7,200 in agriculture & forestry including harvesting, 3,900 in tourism).
-The actual numbers of seasonal employees on an annual average amounted to 3,200 in 2015.
-A large proportion of the seasonal work permits goes to base-seasonal workers (Stammsaisonniers), who come regularly every year.
+In 2016 seasonal work permits issued to foreign workers on the basis of a quota (Saisonkontingente) amounted to 10,875 (7,240 in agriculture & forestry including harvesting, 3,635 in tourism).
+This was a rise vs 2015 by 2,400 or 37%, affecting agriculture & forestry (plus harvesting) and tourism equally.
+A certain proportion of the seasonal work permits goes to third country core-seasonal workers (Stammsaisonniers), who come regularly every year.
+In 2016 their numbers amounted to 3,100 (28% of all seasonal work permits), some 200 less than in 2015.
+This is to say that an increasing number of seasonal workers is 'new', largely asylum seekers for whom this is often the only way to get proper employment.

-All temporary residents registered in the alien register of the Ministry of the Interior exceed a stay of 6 months; the major groups are students, employees on training and work experience schemes, sports and entertainment schemes etc. (Table 10).
-The temporary residence status may be extended.
-The total number of extensions is almost double the number of first issues, namely 17,400 in 2014.
+All temporary residents registered in the alien register of the Ministry of the Interior exceed a stay of 6 months; the major groups are students, employees on training and work experience schemes, sports and entertainment schemes etc. The temporary residence status may be extended.
+The total number of extensions is almost double the number of first issues, namely 19,400 in 2016, practically the same as the year ahead.

-The capped categories of first settlers are in sum 3,900 cases in 2014 and may include third country citizens, who come for work, their family members and persons on private means with no wish to engage in gainful employment.
-The figures have almost halved since 2005 (6,300).
+The capped categories of first settlers constitute in sum 6,000 cases in 2016 (+2,000 or 51% vs 2015) and may include third country citizens, who come for work, their family members and persons on private means with no wish to engage in gainful employment.
+The figures had halved between 2005 (6,300) and 2015 (3,900) but augmented abruptly in 2016 to the level of 2005, largely a consequence of the refugee boom of 2015 starting to access employment.

-Settlement permits entitle third country citizens to settle in Austria, but not everybody intends to settle, while others want to transform their settlement category into another title with more rights, e.g. free access to the labour market.
-In 2014 some 31,700 residence titles were transferred into a settlement title with free access to work.
+Settlement permits entitle third country citizens to settle in Austria, but not everybody intends to settle.
+Others want to transform their settlement category into another title with more rights, e.g. free access to the labour market.
+In 2016 some 26,600 residence titles were transferred into a settlement title with free access to work, significantly less than in 2015 (-11,900, -31%).
 The majority of acquired titles are uncapped, largely family members who acquire the right to work anywhere in Austria.

-Adding extensions and transformations into the picture of settlement permits, Austria issued a total of some 137,700 settlement permits in 2014, 1,600 or 1% more than in 2013.
-(Table 11)
+Adding extensions and transformations into the permit picture, Austria issued a total of some 156,000 permits in 2016, 25,700 or 14% less than in 2015.
+(Table 10)